-O&Co Blacksmith was founded and run by Oliver Boyett.
-He is a true craftsman who relishes working in many mediums, although he is best known for working with hot forged steel.
-He has an eye for exotic products combining them with cutting-edge design and construction techniques that reach back through time.
-Oliver strives to keep the old blacksmithing methods alive, sympathetically combining them with modern time and labour-saving techniques, gently crafting together a wide array of skills to form beautiful, well-loved pieces for today's world.
+O&Co Blacksmiths was founded and is run by Oliver Boyett.
+A true craftsman, he relishes working in many mediums though he is best known for working with hot forged steel.
+He has an eye for exotic products, combining cutting-edge design with traditional blacksmithing methods that reach back through time.
+The result is beautiful, well-loved pieces, fit for today’s world that last a lifetime.

 "It's easy to design things to be cut and welded together with no love, but designing something that takes its beauty from the way it's put together is truly art”